tranhungnghiep/MEI-KGE/README.md

-# MEI: Multi-partition Embedding Interaction (keep it simple)
+# MEI: Multi-partition Embedding Interaction

 This implements the MEI knowledge graph embedding method in the paper [Multi-Partition Embedding Interaction with Block Term Format for Knowledge Graph Completion](https://arxiv.org/abs/2006.16365) (ECAI 2020).
 MEI unifies several recent state-of-the-art KGE models and provides an optimal efficiency-expressiveness solution.
 The code is optimized for high performance in PyTorch and demonstrates several important techniques in KGE.